 Fertility and Endometriosis

-Endometriosis can compromise fertility in some women, though the reason is not always clear.
-Fertility is decreased in about 3 or 4 in every 10 women with endometriosis.
+Endometriosis can compromise fertility in some people though the reason is not always clear.
+Fertility is decreased in about 3 or 4 in every 10 people with endometriosis.
 If you’re planning on having a family, it’s a good idea to try ‘sooner rather than later’ (now considered to be before or around 30) but this always depends on life situations and circumstances.

 In some cases of moderate or severe endometriosis, fertility can be affected because the pelvic organs are distorted with adhesions or infiltrative disease or the ovaries are damaged with endometrioma.
 Mild endometriosis can sometimes affect fertility as well.